fishttp/awesome-bluesky/readme.md

 ## Other tools
  - [bannerizer](https://bannerizer.glitch.me/) - easily crop or resize an image to fit Bluesky's banner size requirements
  - [Blockenheimer](https://blockenheimer.click/) - quickly block or mute users who have liked or reposted any given post
+ - [Bluesky Firehose in 3D](https://firehose3d.theo.io/) - a live view of every post on the network ...in 3D!
  - [Bluesky network analyser](https://bsky-follow-finder.theo.io/) - find accounts followed by your follows but not you
  - [Blueviewer](https://blueviewer.pages.dev/) - Bluesky thread viewer
  - [BskyThreadReader](https://bskythreadreader.glitch.me/) - Look at and share any Bluesky Thread without logging in.